zmahfuz0613/group-git-react/README.md

 Okay last min changes have came in and we need fix a small issue with the app.

-1. Each member should create a new branch `git checkout -b 'myname'-hotfix` In this new branch.
+1. Each member should create a new branch `git checkout -b hotfix/add-year` In this new branch.

 1. Go to App.js and change the inital state of year to the year you were born (or some other random year).

 1. Commit your new changes and make a new pull request.

 1. At this point you should see that there is an issue and that the changes can not be merged into master until the merge conflit has been resolved.
-If you can not remeber how to remedy this look back at our [git teams lesson](https://git.generalassemb.ly/sei-nyc-bees/git-teams) to look for a soulution!
+If you can not rememeber how to remedy this look back at our [git teams lesson](https://git.generalassemb.ly/sei-nyc-bees/git-teams) to look for a soulution!